 What is an Ostomy?

 There are three types of ostomy surgeries: colostomy, ileostomy and urostomy.
 The first two make reference to the part of the intestinal system that is compromised in the procedure.
 A colostomy relates to the large intestine (colon) while an ileostomy to the small intestine (ileum).
-When the procedure involves the bladder, it is called an urostomy.
-An ostomy is performed for different reasons, but remain the last resort for intestinal pathologies.
-Excruciating pain and the complications involved in continued bathrooms runs makes it a life changing option for many patients suffering with Crohn's disease and IBD (Inflammatory Bowel Disease).
-For those with colon, annal, or bladder cancer it might be the only alternative for survival.
+When the procedure involves the bladder, it is called a urostomy.
+An ostomy is performed for different reasons, but it remains as the last resort for intestinal pathologies.
+Excruciating pain and the complications involved in continued bathroom runs make it a life changing option for many patients suffering with Crohn's disease and IBD (Inflammatory Bowel Disease).
+For those with colon, anal, or bladder cancer, it might be the only alternative for survival.
 Likewise, for those suffering from accidents or punctures (e.g.: stabbing) there is no other option.

 An ostomy might be viewed as a harsh alternative.
 However, there has been many advances in ostomy supply development, specially regarding ostomy bags.
 Today there is an ostomy bag to meet almost any necessity or activity.
 This has made the notion of living with an ostomy no longer a limiting condition.